microsoft/microsoft-ui-xaml/specs/xaml-resource-references-tracing-spec.md

 ### Remarks

-`IsXamlResourceReferenceTracingEnabled` must be `true` in order for `XamlResourceReferenceFailed` to be raised, and there must be a native debugger attached to  the app process for tracing to appear in debugger output.
-You don't need to handle the event in order to see tracing appear in a debugger.
+`IsXamlResourceReferenceTracingEnabled` must be `true` in order for this event to be raised.

-The debugger output contains message information that goes to the **Output** window of the native debugger.
-Attaching a `XamlResourceReferenceFailed` handler yourself is an advanced scenario for when you want to see the raw message.
+Error information is also logged to the native debug output, so attaching a `XamlResourceReferenceFailed` handler yourself is an advanced scenario for getting the raw message programmatically.

 ## DebugSettings.IsXamlResourceReferenceTracingEnabled Property

-Gets or sets a value that indicates whether to raise the `XamlResourceReferenceFailed` event when a Xaml resource lookup fails.
+Gets or sets a value indicating that when a XAML resource reference error occurs, the `XamlResourceReferenceFailed` event should be raised, and error information should be logged in the native debug output.

 ```c#
 public bool IsXamlResourceReferenceTracingEnabled { get; set; }